ctschroeder/tutorials/antconc-programming-historian.md

 >HINT: During the course of exploring in your research, you may generate many such files for reference; it's helpful to use descriptive filenames that describe what's in them (such as "wom?n-results.text", not "antconc_results.txt").

-{% include figure.html filename="save-output-as-text-file.png" caption="Save output as text file" %}

-{% include figure.html filename="save-as.png" caption="Save As dialog window." %}

-And now you can open the plain text file in your text editor; you might have to widen the application window to make it readable:
+And now you can open the plain text file in your text editor; you might have to widen the application window to make it readable.
-{% include figure.html filename="results.png" caption="The plain text file displayed in a text editor." %}

 Do this for each of the two searches and then look at the two text files side by side.
 What do you notice?

 #### The | operator ("or")